lorraine-sanares/Lorraine-Sanares/README.md

 ## Doing stuff with data sci and AI 💻 🎧
 ![](https://komarev.com/ghpvc/?username=Raine0554)

-🌱 My goal this year is to become technically cracked - exploring tools and frameworks outside of my university course, and building projects on a consistent basis.
+🌱 This year, I'm focused on leveling up my technical skills - exploring tools and frameworks outside of my university course, and building projects on a consistent basis.

 <table>
   <tr>